Temyd/Tee-s-Logistics-Analysis/README.md

 ### A car with no previous owners or 3 which is more expensive?
 A car with no previous owner or maybe 1 is definitely more expensive than a car with 3 previous owners.
-Which brings us to a conclusion that "The lesser the previous owners, the higher the selling price"
+Which brings us to a conclusion that "The lesser the previous owners, the higher the selling price".
+This can also be linked to depreciation in value of used cars.
+The more the previous owners, the higher the depreciation value.

 _The dataset had missing values for 2 owners_
 <img width="366" alt="owners" src="https://user-images.githubusercontent.com/105246702/178114317-18334817-ce50-4781-bba9-9ccc4770ddfa.png">